Wellington - 12 year-old Pug

 - Fecal incontinence may sometimes be seen with mid-back (T3-L3) spinal cord problems and does not always indicate a lower (L4-S3) spinal cord problem.

 - MRI is the gold-standard for viewing the spinal cord and nervous system.
-X-rays, myelography and CT scans will not completely/accurately diagnose this and many other neurological conditions.
+X-rays, pyelography and computed tomography (CT) scans will not completely/accurately diagnose this and many other neurological conditions.